t-sinclair2500/probable-spork/bg_agent2.md

 - Web UI improvements visible at localhost:8099
 - Error handling for constrained environment scenarios

-**Begin with H9 (DRY_RUN control) as it's critical for testing other WordPress features.
-Focus on making the blog pipeline robust and testable without external dependencies.**
+**Start with D5 (WordPress inline images) as you can test with live WordPress integration.
+Use the full local environment to implement, test, and validate all features with real services.
+Focus on production-ready implementation with comprehensive error handling.**